 Now I am in living in central South Africa (not far from the Drakensberg and Lesotho), and whilst the summers are lovely and hot, the winters are cold!
 Freezing.
 It even snows not far from where I live.
 I did not realise that it could get this cold in Africa.
-Well that was 4 years ago.
+Well that was four years ago.
 I know now that I was kidding myself.
 This place gets COLD!

 The difference between cold in the UK and cold in Africa is that Africa is NOT equipped to deal with the cold weather as well as the U.K. and Europe are.
 For obvious reasons.
 It’s cold for about four months of the year in Africa, whereas it’s warm for about three months of the year in Europe.

-With the cold in Africa comes higher electricity usage and fuel burning as everyone tries to keep warm, which in turn costs money.
+With the cold in Africa comes higher electricity usage and fuel burning as everyone tries to keep warm.
+This in turn costs money.
 A lot of money.
 It also puts a huge strain on the already fragile national energy grid.
 This past Saturday was the first real day of winter which saw temperatures plummet throughout most of the country, seemingly overnight.
 There were warnings on the radio of load shedding that would have to be introduced as everyone was now switching on their heaters.

 Load shedding is basically when the national grid couldn’t cope and they were therefore forced to turn it off completely in some areas, mostly the high density suburban areas.